Lose Yourself In Our Wild Meadows Project

 Please remember that long grass can be a home to natural hazards.
 Bees, horseflies and ticks can all make a home in meadows.
 Ticks are small spider-like creatures which feed on the blood of animals and people and are often found in dense vegetation or long grass, so it is advisable that you check yourself and your pets once you get home if you've been walking through long grass.

 You can find out more about ticks on the Council's health awareness pages at https://www.gov.uk/government/news/phe-publishes-new-tick-leaflets-to-remind-people-to-be-tick-aware

-The scheme will start in parks and open spaces in Bath in 2015 and then roll out across the district in coming years.
+The scheme started in parks and open spaces in Bath in 2015 and then rolled out across the district.

 Bathford Open Space